 President and Chief Executive Officer, Florida East Coast Railway

-James R. Hertwig, a native Pennsylvanian, brings over 40 years of freight transportation experience to his position as President and Chief Executive Officer of Florida East Coast Railway, L.L.C.
+James R. Hertwig brings over 43 years of freight transportation experience to his position as President and Chief Executive Officer of Florida East Coast Railway, L.L.C.
 (FEC).
-FEC operates 351 miles of mainline track along the east coast of Florida.
-FEC’s reach is expanded through all of North America with interchanges of Class I carriers Norfolk Southern and CSX Transportation.
-FEC also serves five intermodal terminals and provides door-to-door service to intermodal customers.
-This is an attractive alternative for retail customers looking for one-stop shopping in their transportation services needs.
-Prior to joining FEC in July 2010, Jim served for six years as President of CSX Intermodal, Inc. (CSXI), a $1.5 billion corporation based in Jacksonville, Florida.
-Previous to his association with CSXI, Jim spent nearly nine years as President of Landstar Logistics, a transportation services company and one of the largest truckload carriers in North America.
+Prior to joining FEC in July 2010, Jim served as President of CSX Intermodal, Inc. (CSXI) for six years.
+Previous to his association with CSXI, Jim spent nearly nine years as President of Landstar Logistics, one of the largest truckload carriers in North America.
 During 1994 and 1995, Jim served as President and CEO of Carolina Freight Carriers Corporation and also as Chairman and CEO of Red Arrow Freight Lines, two large regional LTL carriers.
 Before that, he spent eight years as President and CEO of Con-Way Intermodal, a multimodal truckload service provider and International NVOCC.
-Jim also spent 13 years holding key management positions at CF Motor Freight, a nationwide LTL carrier.
-Jim began his career in the transportation industry in 1971 as a dock foreman with Associated Transport in Erie, Pennsylvania.
 Jim presently serves on the Board of Directors of the Intermodal Transportation Institute at the University of Denver and recently concluded his third term on the Board of Directors for the Intermodal Association of North America.
-He was recently appointed to a Technical Peer Review Panel of the U.S. Maritime Administration’s (MARAD) study of the Panama Canal expansion.
-Jim has served on the Board of Directors for the Florida Trucking Association, the Executive Committee of the Transportation Research Board, and is FEC’s representative to the Board of Directors for the Association of American Railroads.
-Recently, Jim received the 2012 Golden Compass Award from Seafarers’ House at Port Everglades, becoming the first person outside the maritime industry to receive this prestigious award.
-Jim is also the recipient of the FEC Railway Society’s 2012 Chuck Holthoff Award, which honors individuals whose assistance to and support of their organization is vital to the organization.
-Jim and his wife, Debbie, reside in Jacksonville Beach, Florida.
+He currently serves as FEC’s representative to the Board of Directors for the Association of American Railroads.

 Vice President and General Manager - Intermodal, Union Pacific Railroad